oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Aurl.md

 Aurl is not the most intelligent in [MWS](Megarchive%20Warehouse%20Show.md).

 ## Personality
-TLDR: Chill, unfazed and unbothered.
+> TLDR: Chill, unfazed and unbothered (usually).
 Intel-gathering observer, questioning people's browsing history at times (slightly dissapointed in some of them).
 Uses intel for cunning plans.
 Outsmarter.
 Temper volatile, and can get nasty.
 Prone to school shooting.
 Darkness lays within him in the form of sadism, unleashed during temper outbreaks.

 He is both positive and negative.
 He is normally calm, but no one can beat the chillness of [WELLPan](WELLPan.md).